Just For Fun

 In the only World Cup match I captained, my side became the first non Test playing nation to defeat a Test playing nation in an ODI.

 I captained my country for 2 matches in the 2007 World Cup.
 We did not win any of our matches, and even lost to fellow Associates Netherlands.

 Under my captaincy, in my sides World Cup debut, we tied with Zimbabwe, defeated Pakistan, qualified for the Super Eights and defeated Bangladesh.

 I was a wicketkeeper captain.
-My side recorded its second World Cup win under my captaincy, when we defeated Kenya.
+My side recorded its second World Cup win under my captaincy, when we defeated Kenya in 2011.

 I helped my side qualify for the World Cup in the first ever World Cup Qualifier.
 Unfortunately my side didn't play in the World Cup again for another 24 years.